Growth Strategy Framework: How to Structure Growth Cases

 Step 2: Identify levers

-Run the organic and inorganic checklists.
+Run the organic and inorganic checklists, tailored to the industry.
 Aim for 5-7 distinct options.
 Three well-quantified levers beat seven hand-waves.
+If your opening tree overlaps or misses one side of the build/buy split, isolate that skill with a case interview structure drill.

 Step 3: Evaluate and prioritize